JACOBITE RISINGS

 Glorious Revolution 1688

 The Glorious Revolution is also called Revolution of 1688 or Bloodless Revolution.
-In the The business elite need to get their heads around the Second Glorious Revolutioncause of it, King James II of England was overthrown by a union of English parliamentarians under the lead of James sun in law, the Dutch stadtholder William III Prince of Orange.
+In the cause of it, King James II of England was overthrown by a union of English parliamentarians under the lead of James sun in law, the Dutch stadtholder William III Prince of Orange.
 William successfully invaded with a Dutch fleet and ascended the throne with James’ II daughter Mary as his wife.

 The Glorious Revolution ended any chance of the reestablishment of Catholicism in England.